 Incandescent bulbs waste a good deal of energy; a full 90 percent of their energy is released as heat, which is why regular light bulbs get so hot.
 LEDs are a different story.
-According to the U.S. Department of Energy, they use up to 75% less energy, and last 25 times as long.
+According to the U.S. Department of Energy, they use up to 75 percent less energy, and last 25 times as long.

 They also don't require a lot of maintenance.
-Since LED bulbs don't burn out -- just get dimmer over time -- you don't have to fuss with replacing bulbs and fuses.
+Since LED bulbs don't burn out, just get dimmer over time, you don't have to fuss with replacing bulbs and fuses.
 Just plug them in, and they'll light up reliably year after year.
 Plus, home improvement stores often offer trade-in programs where you can turn in your old Christmas lights for a few dollars off of new, energy-efficient sets.

 Since LED Christmas lights don't get hot to the touch, they're safe to use inside around your Christmas tree, wreaths, and garlands.
 And they won't send your holiday electric bills sky high--even if you tend to go a bit crazy with the Christmas lights.